jayvdb/dns-cache/README.md

    but reducing the number of requests and cached responses when several related records are requested, such as a HTTP redirect from www.foo.com to foo.com (or vis versa) where one is a CNAME point to the other.
 2. `dns_cache.resolver.ExceptionCachingResolver`: caches lookup failures.
+3. `dns_cache.hosts.HostsCache`: preloads hosts (e.g. `/etc/hosts`) into a cache

 **Note:** `dns_cache.override_system_resolver()` can be used to install a custom `resolver` or `cache`, which may be derived from the above classes or your own implementation from scratch.
+It preloads `/etc/hosts`.

 ## Similar projects